Brain-Connectivity-Lab/Single-Scan-Subject-Specific-component-extraction-in-dFC-using-DL/README.md

 # Single-Scan-Subject-Specific-component-extraction-in-dFC-using-DL
 Code for the paper Single Scan, Subject-Specific component extraction in dynamic functional connectivity using Dictionary Learning.

-## Description
+## How to run?
-First download all the codes and files in this repo and
+First, download all the codes and files in this repo.

 ## To just view the figures provided in the manuscript
 run the results_and_figures.m file.